+++ Enhancing the Benefits of a Project Management Office +++ Effective Measures for improving PMO acceptance and stakeholder management +++

 * Required Fields | Data Protection

-The study arrived at another interesting result.
-Overall, the acceptance of a PMO within an organization tends to be better where:
+The overall acceptance of a PMO within an organization tends to be better in cases where

-- the PMO is involved in the strategic decision-making and control processes
+- The PMO is involved in the strategic decision-making and control processes

-- quantitative benchmarking is used to measure the success of project management and the PMO
+- Quantitative benchmarking is used to measure the success of project management and the PMO

 The conclusion we can draw from this study is: